cloudflare/ai/demos/remote-mcp-asgardeo/README.md

 }
 ```

 Once the Tools (under 🔨) show up in the interface, you can ask Claude to use them.
-For example: "Could you use the math tool to add 23 and 19?".
-Claude should invoke the tool and show the result generated by the MCP server.